nodejs/node-report/README.md

 which provides a human-readable diagnostic summary report, written to file.
 The report is intended for development, test and production use, to capture and preserve information for problem determination.
-It includes Javascript and native stack traces, heap statistics, platform information and resource usage etc. With the report enabled, reports can be triggered on unhandled exceptions, fatal errors, signals and calls to a Javascript API.
+It includes JavaScript and native stack traces, heap statistics, platform information and resource usage etc. With the report enabled, reports can be triggered on unhandled exceptions, fatal errors, signals and calls to a JavaScript API.
 The module supports Node.js v4, v6 and v7 on Linux, MacOS and Windows.

 Usage: